“Welcome to our ool,” said a sign in the 70’s. “Notice there’s no ‘P’ in it? Let’s keep it that way.”

 “What’s the difference?”

-“Yeah, but everyone here showered before they got in,” the liver failure, and presumed cirrhosis survivor, said.
+“Everyone here showered before they got in,” the liver failure, and presumed cirrhosis survivor, said.
 “That’s the difference.”

 “Everyone here showered right?” the heart attack sufferer with a small container of nitroglycerin around his neck asked.
 “Before entering?”